 Make sure humidity is nice and low where you decide to place your plant.
-They don’t tolerate moist air well.
+Along with wet soil, they don’t tolerate moist air well.

-Like most other xerophytic plants, Sansevieria ballyi grows best in porous, well drained potting mix.
-Slightly acidic soil around pH 6.5 ensures ideal growth.
-You can use gravel, perlite and decomposed granite to add weight and improve drainage.
+Like most other xerophytic plants, S. ballyi grows best in porous, well drained potting mix.
+A slightly acidic soil mix around pH 6.5 ensures ideal growth.
+You can use gravel, perlite and decomposed granite to add weight and improve poorly-drained soil.

 Sansevierias are light feeders.
-You can use a balanced fertilizer mixture to fertilize once a month during summer.
+You can use a balanced fertilizer mixture to fertilize your ballyi dwarf Sansevieria once a month during summer.
 Dilute it to half the strength as labeled on the container.
 There’s no need to fertilize during winter.

 Sansevieria ballyi is a slow grower.
 You can repot your Sansevieria every 2-3 years into a container one size larger when the roots outgrow the pot.
 Fill the new container with commercial lightweight cactus mix.
 Remove the plant from the existing container when the soil is dry for ease of repotting.

 Vegetative propagation by division or by leaf cutting are the best methods.
 Remove and root the plantlets produced at the end of each stolon.

 When rooting the plantlets, it’s important that you do not remove it until it has developed stilt roots.
 This is because the plantlets grow a rosette of dark green leaves before they begin the root growth, so patience is key.